 Four years later, Early Learning Indiana extended the opportunity to add a second arm to IEF designed with the directors of Early Education centers in mind: the Early Education Director Fellowship (EEDF).
 While SLF has assumed a national reach and virtual format, EEDF welcomed in-person 12 directors from Central Indiana in 2021.

-In 2022-2023, we look forward to launching our third arm to IEF, the Teacher Renewal Fellowship (TRF).
+In 2022-2023, we launched a third arm to IEF, the Teacher Renewal Fellowship (TRF).
 Assuming a hybrid-approach, TRF will gather teachers, in-person and virtually, from SLF alumni schools to share lessons in the importance of atmosphere, student formation, relationship prioritization, and intrinsic motivation.
 TRF is designed to afford teachers an experience aimed at refreshing and renewing their love and passion for their profession.

 Katie Taylor is the Director of the Indiana Educator Fellowships (IEF).
 She has worked with IEF for the past 4 years and has offered support to The Oaks Academy Advancement team for the past 8.
 Katie is a United States Air Force veteran and former pilot, with a cumulative 22 years active duty and reserve service, including 15 years as an admissions liaison officer to the United State Air Force Academy.